torte71/tmteststuff/backlight.md

 By default, the screensaver does not turn off the backlight on this device.
 But there are different approaches how that can be achieved:

-- **a) Direkt access via GPIOs**
+** Option a) Direkt access via GPIOs**
 - Advantages:
   - Works with XOrg and Wayland
   - No devicetree modification required
 - Disadvantages:
   - Has to be implemented by the application
   - Requires direct access to GPIOs for current user

-- **b) Indirect access via backlight device driver**
+** Option b) Indirect access via backlight device driver**
 - Advantages:
   - Works for all XOrg applications
   - Does not require direct GPIO access for current user
 - Disadvantages:
   - Does not work with Wayland (unless you code your own screensaver)
   - Requires devicetree modification

-## a) Direkt access via GPIOs
+## Option a) Direkt access via GPIOs

 Backlight can be switched by writing either "0" (zero) or "1" (one) to gpio101 (a.k.a. "gpiochip3/gpio5", see [GPIO-naming](gpio_naming.html)).
 For this to work, gpio101 a) needs to be writeable by the current user and b) must not be in use by the backlight device driver.